Tubes Containing String Modules in Symmetric Special Multiserial Algebras: Additional Rank 2 Tubes Containing String Modules

 where $f \in \End_A(M(w))$ corresponds to $(w_+,w_-) \in \ap(w,w)$.
 But then $(w_+,w_-) \not\in \sap(w,w)$, which completes the contradiction.
 So we must have $w'_1 \in \str_A$.
 It is straightforward to see that we also have $w'_1 \in \Wchi$.

 Now we will prove the existence of $w'_2$.
-By the properties of admissible pairs, note that the first and last symbols of $w_2$ are arrows.
-We have two cases to consider --- either $w_0$ is inverse and non-zero, or $w_0$ is a (possibly zero) direct string.
+By the properties of admissible pairs, note that the symbols immediately succeeding $w_+$ and preceding $w_-$ in $w$ are both arrows.
+We have two cases to consider --- either $w_0$ is inverse or $w_0$ is a direct string.
 In the former case, we simply note that $t(w_0)$ is a peak of $w$ and that $t(w_2)$ is a deep of $w$.
 Since $w_0w_2w_0 \in \str_A$, it follows from this that $(w_0w_2)^r \in \str_A$ for any $r \geq 1$, which implies that $w'_2 \in \str_A$.